Yellow journalism: Spanish–American War

 Pulitzer, though lacking Hearst's resources, kept the story on his front page.
 The yellow press covered the revolution extensively and often inaccurately, but conditions on Cuba were horrific enough.
 The island was in a terrible economic depression, and Spanish general Valeriano Weyler, sent to crush the rebellion, herded Cuban peasants into concentration camps, leading hundreds of Cubans to their deaths.
 Having clamored for a fight for two years, Hearst took credit for the conflict when it came: A week after the United States declared war on Spain, he ran "How do you like the Journal's war?" on his front page.
 In fact, President William McKinley never read the Journal, nor newspapers like the Tribune and the New York Evening Post.
 Moreover, journalism historians have noted that yellow journalism was largely confined to New York City, and that newspapers in the rest of the country did not follow their lead.
 The Journal and the World were pitched to Democrats in New York City and were not among the top ten sources of news in regional papers; they seldom made headlines outside New York City.
 Piero Gleijeses looked at 41 major newspapers and finds:

 Eight of the papers in my sample advocated war or measures that would lead to war before the Maine blew up; twelve joined the pro-war ranks in the wake of the explosion; thirteen strongly opposed the war until hostilities began.
 The borders between the groups are fluid.
 For example, the Wall Street Journal and Dun's Review opposed the war, but their opposition was muted.
 The New York Herald, the New York Commercial Advertiser and the Chicago Times-Herald came out in favour of war in March, but with such extreme reluctance that it is misleading to include them in the pro-war ranks.

 War came because public opinion was sickened by the bloodshed, and because leaders like McKinley realized that Spain had lost control of Cuba.
 These factors weighed more on the president's mind than the melodramas in the New York Journal.
-Nick Kapur says that McKinley's actions were based more on his values of arbitrationism, pacifism, humanitarianism, and manly self-restraint, than on external pressures.
+Historian Nick Kapur argues that McKinley's actions were based more on his values of arbitrationism, pacifism, humanitarianism, and manly self-restraint, than on external pressures.